-Living room: With wood burner, Freeview TV, bread oven and beams.
+Living room: With wood burner, Freeview TV, bread oven, double sofa bed and beams.

 Dining room: With beams.

-Kitchen: With breakfast area, electric oven, induction hob, microwave, fridge/freezer, dishwasher, washing machine, Freeview TV and tiled floor.
+Kitchen: With breakfast area, electric range, microwave, fridge/freezer, dishwasher, washing machine, coffee machine, Freeview TV and tiled floor.

 Bathroom: With spa bath, double shower cubicle and toilet.

 Oil central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial fuel for wood burner included.
 Highchair and stairgates available on request.
 Welcome pack.
 Enclosed garden with patio, garden furniture and barbecue.
 Private parking for 2 cars.
 No smoking.
 Please note: There is a fenced pond and small waterfall in the garden.